Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/index.md

 Files runs in the following order :
 1. data/data_load.py *-> download files from Kaggle*
-2. data/create_preprocessing_pipeline.py *-> create a preprocessing pipeline artefact*
-3. data/preprocessing.py *-> preprocess all raw data and save cleaned data in the processed directory*
+2. data/preprocessing.py *-> create a preprocessing pipeline artefact and preprocess all raw data and save cleaned data in the processed directory*